 These three reserves are subject to special regulation concerning appropriate uses and Parks Victoria has its own Bush Kinder Handbook.
 Further enquiries concerning use of these reserves should be directed to Parks Victoria on ph: 13 1963 or through the website www.parks.vic.gov.au.

-Sometimes it can be challenging to balance competing uses by community members, since some activities may result in unacceptable environmental or horticultural damage or clash with authorised activities by other members of the public or programmed management works.
+It can be challenging to balance competing uses of reserves and parks, since some activities may result in unacceptable environmental damage or clash with authorised activities or programmed management works.

-These guidelines are intended to address these issues and provide a framework within which to conduct activities.
-Permission from Council via an online application, adhering to the guidelines, is required prior to your use of a reserves.
+These guidelines are intended to address these issues and provide a framework for educators, within which to conduct activities.
+Permission from Council via an online application and adherence to the guidelines, is required prior to your use of a reserves.